fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ### Assistant Trainer, Dog Walker

 <img class="right" src="/images/lindsay.jpg" alt="" />
 Lindsay joined the FIDO team in September 2011 with over 17 years of experience in the pet care industry.
 In addition to working for FIDO, her background ranges from working as a veterinary assistant, doggy daycare attendant, groomer, as well as working in kennels, shelters, and even horse stables.
 She has also been a Puppy Raiser for Paws with a Cause, loves fostering dogs and volunteering with rescue groups, and has rescued, trained, and certified her own dog with Therapy Dogs International (TDI).
-She is currently seeking her next Therapy Dog candidate.

-When Lindsay isn't working or doing something dog related, you will likely find her spending quality time with her husband Brian and their two young children.
+When Lindsay isn’t working or doing something dog related, you will find her spending quality time with her husband Brian, their two young children, and their beloved rescued Border Collie, Rhodey.

 </section>

 <section class="region">